Azure/azure-iiot-opc-vault-service/docs/opcvault-services-overview.md

-For compatibility with existing OPC UA GDS based OT solutions the services include support for a OPC Vault microservice backed edge module which implements the *OPC UA Global Discovery Server and Certificate Management Services* interface to distribute certificates and trust lists according to the Part 12 of the specification.
+For compatibility with existing OPC UA GDS based OT solutions the services include support for a OPC Vault microservice backed edge module which implements the *OPC UA Global Discovery Server and Certificate Management* interface to distribute certificates and trust lists according to the Part 12 of the specification.
 However, as of our knowledge, this GDS server interface is not widely used yet and has yet limited functionality (Reader role).
 [On demand, we will improve the experience on customer request (*)](#Yet-Unsupported-features).